Rupert Holmes: Playwright

 Holmes made his professional debut as a playwright with the musical The Mystery of Edwin Drood in 1985.
-He was encouraged to write a musical by Joseph Papp and his wife after they attended one of Holmes's cabarets in 1983.
-The result, loosely based on the Charles Dickens unfinished novel of the same name, and inspired by Holmes's memories of English pantomime shows he attended as a child, was a hit in New York's Central Park and on Broadway.
-Because Dickens left the novel unfinished at his death, Holmes employed the unusual device of providing alternate endings for each character who is suspected of the murder, and letting the audience vote on a different murderer each night.
+Joseph Papp and his wife encouraged Holmes to write a musical after they attended one of his cabarets in 1983.
+The result, loosely based on Charles Dickens's unfinished novel The Mystery of Edwin Drood, and inspired by Holmes's memories of English pantomime shows he attended as a child, was a hit in New York's Central Park and on Broadway.
+Because Dickens left the novel unfinished at his death, Holmes employed the unusual device of providing alternate endings for each character suspected of the murder, and letting the audience vote on a different murderer each night.
 The show earned Holmes the Tony Award for both book and score, as well as the Drama Desk Awards for lyrics, music, the book and orchestrations, among various other honors.
-The musical has been given London and Broadway revivals, among others.
-The success of Drood would lead Holmes to write other plays (both musical and non-) in later years, though he has stated that he avoided musical theater for some time after the death of his daughter.
+The musical has been given London and Broadway revivals, among others, garnering another Tony nomination for best revival.
+Drood's success led Holmes to write other plays (both musical and non-) in later years, though he has said that he avoided musical theater for some time after his daughter's death.

-Holmes also wrote the Tony Award-nominated ("Best Play 2003") Say Goodnight, Gracie, based on the relationship between George Burns and Gracie Allen.
-The play, which starred Frank Gorshin, was that Broadway season's longest running play and the third longest-running solo-performance show in Broadway history.
-He wrote the comedy-thriller Accomplice in 1990, which was the second of Holmes's plays to receive an Edgar Award (following Drood).
+Holmes also wrote Say Goodnight, Gracie (2003), which was nominated for a Tony Award for Best Play, based on the relationship between George Burns and Gracie Allen.
+The play, which starred Frank Gorshin, was that Broadway season's longest-running play and became the third-longest-running solo-performance show in Broadway history; it also won the National Broadway Theatre Award for best play in 2004.
+He wrote the comedy-thriller Accomplice in 1990, the second of Holmes's plays to receive an Edgar Award (after Drood) and also won a Mystery Writers of America award.
 Holmes has written a number of other shows, including Solitary Confinement, which played on Broadway at the Nederlander Theatre in 1992 and set a new Kennedy Center box office record before its Broadway run; Thumbs, the most successful play in the history of the Helen Hayes Theatre Company; and the musical Marty (2002), starring John C. Reilly.
 He wrote the book to Swango: The Theatrical Dance Experience, a swing-tango dance piece that premiered Off-Broadway in 2002 inspired by Romeo and Juliet.
 It has had several revivals.
 Holmes joined the creative team of the musical Curtains after the deaths of both Peter Stone (the original book-writer) and Fred Ebb (the lyricist).
 Holmes rewrote Stone's original book and contributed additional lyrics to the Kander and Ebb songs.
-Curtains played at the Al Hirschfeld Theatre on Broadway, and David Hyde Pierce and Debra Monk starred in the lead roles.
-Holmes and Peter Stone (posthumously) won the 2007 Drama Desk Award for Outstanding Book of a Musical for Curtains.
+Curtains played at the Al Hirschfeld Theatre on Broadway, with David Hyde Pierce and Debra Monk in the lead roles.
+Holmes and Peter Stone (posthumously) won the 2007 Drama Desk Award for Outstanding Book of a Musical and was nominated for two more Tonys for Curtains.